- Do not dial a leading ‘0’ in the international call sequence – it is only for within Belgium for domestic long distance calls.

 Belgium does not have a country-specific satellite phone system.

 Most satellite phones operate on their country code – calls to these satellite phones follow their call sequence.

 ‘0’ is used as a trunk number used when calling within Belgium.

-When calling within the same area code, the trunk prefix ‘0’ and the area code are not included in the call sequence.
+When calling within the same area code, do not include the trunk prefix ‘0’ and the area code in the call sequence.

 |six to seven digits|